Linuxfabrik/monitoring-plugins/check-plugins/mysql-index-health/README.md

 signal right after a restart and the false-positive "unused" signal that would fire before weekly or monthly jobs have had a chance to touch their indexes.
 Index housekeeping is never a wake-up-at-night finding, so the plugin only emits WARN (and the implicit OK), never CRIT.
+Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit